 I had not spent any time in a hospital bed in my then 49 years of living, outside of being born and then when I was 2 and had spinal meningitis which my mother told me about and which I have no recollection of… So you can only imagine my surprise…

 It was now July of 2011 and I scheduled a pre-surgery meeting with my surgeon, Dr. Robert Schlessel, who came highly recommended.
 I told Dr. Schlessel of my vacation plans to take my great-niece, 3 great nephews and niece in a rented mini van to a condo I rented in Hilton Head South Carolina for 10 days.
 I asked him if he thought it was wise to drive 16 hours one way considering my diagnosis.
-He said ‘absolutely! go, and when you return, we go straight to surgery!’
-I took his advice and aside from feeling extremely lethargic every single night, had the time of my life in Hilton Head, SC.
+He said ‘Absolutely!
+Go!
+And when you return, we head straight to surgery!’
+I took his advice and aside from feeling extremely lethargic every single night, had the time of my life in Hilton Head, South Carolina.

-I returned from Hilton Head well rested from the vacation but much thinner from the abdominal pains which had worsened and my not being able to keep food down.
-I met with Dr. Schlessel again who told me I was at mid stage (level 2).
+I returned from Hilton Head, SC well rested from the vacation but much thinner from the abdominal pains which had worsened and my not being able to keep food down.
+I met with Dr. Schlessel again who told me I was at mid-stage (level 2).
 Here is the letter I sent to my co-workers:

 Hi everyone,